message/iata/PL.md

 - merchant seamen;
 - passengers traveling as students;
 - passengers with a Polish Card (Karta Polaka).
 2. Passengers could be subject to quarantine for 10 days.
+- This does not apply to passengers with a COVID-19 vaccination certificate in English or Polish stating that they received the last dose of the vaccine.
-A list of quarantine exemptions can be found at <a href="https://www.gov.pl/web/coronavirus/temporary-limitations">https://www.gov.pl/web/coronavirus/temporary-limitations</a> .
+More quarantine exemptions can be found at <a href="https://www.gov.pl/web/coronavirus/temporary-limitations">https://www.gov.pl/web/coronavirus/temporary-limitations</a> .